 A series of mixed-media drawings that explore the frailties of our self-hood and how we interact with similar vulnerabilities in others.
 We hide behind façades and layers; wear countless masks, seeking comfort, safety and acknowledgement, all the while slowly losing touch of ourselves, others and reality.
 Collect.
-I’ve trauma focuses in part on how the prohibitions we set on our existence result an all-around experience that has long been all-too familiar to an often misunderstood and dismissed minority: individuals afflicted by dissociative identity disorders.
+I’ve trauma focuses in part on how the limitations we set on our existence result in experiences that are both similar and familiar to those endured on a daily basis by an often misunderstood and dismissed minority: individuals afflicted by dissociative identity disorders.

 In a world united and divided by social media platform algorithms, how we perceive and represent ourselves and the Other is muddled by a cocktail of logos, emoticons and memes playing off as the far more complex counterparts they are meant to represent.
-A growing addiction to Likes and an insidiously funnelled environment slowly dissociates individuals.
-These voluntarily induced variables keep us from expressing fully and in traditional contexts (face to face) the very emotions we are merely claiming to ‘feel’ at a distance ‘harmlessly’ behind our screens.
+This technologically-enabled context keeps us from expressing fully and in traditional contexts (face to face) the very emotions we are merely claiming to ‘feel’ at a distance ‘harmlessly’ behind our screens.

 Each acrylic painting in this series is a call-to-action that exposes our passive and destructive attitudes, with titles and intended arrangements urging the viewer to move and pay attention, both on a psychological level and a physical one.

 See the Forest for the Trees

 A visual parlour for those who appreciate distinctive achromatic creations.
 Represents an amalgam of various drawing projects.
 Although each piece is in a coulourless setting, the messages they convey are far from being black and white.